List of 7th Heaven characters: The Camdens (Eric, Julie, and George's Parents)

 Ruth Camden (Barbara Rush) is Eric, Julie, and George's mother.
 She first appears in "Seven Is Enough" on an annual trip to visit Eric and Annie.
 She gives Lucy the first letter that The Colonel gave to her and both Mary and Lucy read it.
 She and The Colonel later adopt George at the end of the episode.
 In "It's About George" she hears that George's biological father Will is alive and plans to legally take his son back.
 She gets upset and blames Julie for this, but then apologizes.
 She also meets Jimmy Moon in this episode, where she and The Colonel scare him, but later apologize.

 George Grayson Camden (Sam Saletta) is a homeless orphan who went from one foster home to the next until he is found in Eric's office.
 George informs them that his parents are dead.
 At first, Eric and Annie want to adopt him, but The Colonel and Ruth become his adopted parents, thereby becoming Eric and Julie's brother.
 In "It's About George" he meets his real father Will Grayson.
 It turns out that Will faked his death and plans to legally take George with him.
 Ruth and The Colonel refuse to give George up and plan to take legal action to keep their son.
 Eric explains to them that the judge would grant custody of George to his biological father and because Will never signed the adoption papers he has every right to take George.
 He gets upset about being legally forced to live with Will.
 George refuses to leave his adopted family behind.
 He runs away and declares that would rather live at the orphanage.
 His dad later moves in with him, at The Colonel and Ruth's in Buffalo, New York.
 In "Tit for Tat", it is revealed that he followed in The Colonel's footsteps and joined the army, serving in Iraq.
 It was also revealed that he married Jane, who had stayed at the Camden's.
-In the same episode is revealed the he died while serving.